Damian Cowell: History

 TISM remained largely anonymous throughout their career.
-Cowell publicly acknowledged his involvement in TISM via the debut single of his band the DC3 – a song titled "I Was The Guy In TISM".
+In 2010, Cowell publicly acknowledged his involvement in TISM via the debut single of his band The DC3 – a song titled "I Was The Guy In TISM".

+In 2022, following an almost 18-year hiatus, TISM reformed, performing at the Good Things festival, and releasing a new album Death to Art.
+Members of Damian Cowell's Disco Machine, Gordon Blake, Bek Chapman and Will Hindmarsh appear as guests on the album's first single, "I've Gone Hillsong".